eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 $ make compile
 $ make run
 ```

 {: data-variant="no-line-numbers" }

 If your username/password combination is incorrect in `Main.java`, you will get an error message `java.sql.SQLException: ORA-01017: invalid username/password; logon denied`.
 If you need to reset your password, refer to [Tools](/{{ page.semester }}/tools#resetting-password-and-sessions).

 #### sample.json

 This file contains the JSON data from running the instructor implementation of `toJSON()` in `GetData.java`.
 Please **do not** validate your output using `diff output.json sample.json` because JSON arrays are likely to come out in different orderings between any two runs.
 However, `output.json` and `sample.json` should contain the same elements in the JSON array.
-There are command line json processors that allow you to diff the contents properly. [jd][jd] and [deepdiff][deepdiff] are both valid options.
+There are command line json processors that allow you to diff the contents properly. jd ([github][jd-github] and [online][jd-online]) and [deepdiff][deepdiff] are both valid options.

 #### json_simple-1.1.jar, json-20151123.jar, ojdbc6.jar